FridaWikell/frisa-booking/README.md

 ### Entity Relationship Diagram - ERD

-Three different models were used in the website.
+Three different models were used in the making of the website.

 ![ERD of Booking Model](doc/erd-booking.webp)